 Each of the above also stand for different forms of goddesses, like the banana tree representing Goddess Brahmani, turmeric tree representing Durga, wood apple tree representing Lord Shiva himself, the pomegranate tree representing Raktabija, Arum plant for Chamunda, rice for Lakshmi, Ashok tree for Sokrahita, the colacassia for Goddess Kalika and the Jayanti for Kartiki.

-Interestingly, till quite some time back, in rural Bengal many mother-in-laws would be in a perennial fear of not getting enough food when their new daughter-in-laws came home, and tried to wield more authority on their sons.
+Interestingly, till quite some time back, in rural Bengal many mothers-in-law would be in a perennial fear of not getting enough food when their new daughters-in-law came home, and tried to wield more authority on their sons.
 An interesting folk tale with mythological connotations, where the food has always been a source of trouble!

-In ancient time, through this profession the untouchable poor people of society got a chance to participate in religious festivals.
-They mainly belong to Bardhawan, Murshidabad and Birbhum district of West Bengal.
+In ancient times, through this profession, the poor people of society got a chance to participate in religious festivals.
+They mainly belong to Bardhawan, Murshidabad and Birbhum districts of West Bengal.
 They keep up this profession to carry their ancestral tradition.

 Images, clicked by the author, are subject to copyright.